ekernf01/dcdfg/README.md

 Forked from https://github.com/Genentech/dcdfg on 2022-12-14.

+- The script `reproduceResult.py` performs two experiments from our [benchmarking project](https://github.com/ekernf01/perturbation_benchmarking):
-The environment used to run the python script reproduceResult.py is shown in the spec-file.txt.
-The script reproduceResult.py performs a hyperparameter sweep over the acyclic constraint penalty mode and a LASSO coefficient for DCDFG and an attempt to reproduce the original DCDFG paper's figure 5 with added baseline that assumes IID Gaussian for training data.
+    - a hyperparameter sweep over the acyclic constraint penalty mode and a LASSO coefficient for DCDFG
+    - a reproduction of the original DCDFG paper's figure 5 with added baselines that assume IID Gaussian data
+- The conda environment used to run the python script `reproduceResult.py` is shown in `spec-file.txt`.
+- Plots are made using `viz_output.ipynb`.

 # Differentiable Causal Discovery with Factor Graphs